Email Privacy

 Understanding the Scope of Email Privacy

-• Authentication: Verifying that the sender and recipient are who they claim to be.
+• Authentication: Checking if the sender and receiver are who they say they are.

-• Non-repudiation: Ensuring that the sender cannot deny sending the email, and the recipient cannot deny receiving it.
+• Non-repudiation: Making sure the sender can't deny sending the email, and the receiver can't deny getting it.

 Risks to Email Privacy